-• Filing 37 returns per GSTIN is extremely time consuming and dear matter, where in all might not have the resources to satisfy up the compliance.
-So processes must be simplified.
+• Filing 37 returns per GSTIN is consuming and extremely time dear matter, where in all might not have the resources to satisfy up the processes compliance.
+So must be simplified.

-• Reverse charge payable by registered dealers just in case of purchase from nonregistered dealer shall be completely withdrawn.
+• Reverse charge payable by registered dealers just in case of purchase from non-registered dealer shall be completely withdrawn.